 9. What happens if I replace a “previously used” asset?

 While investors purchasing second-hand property can no longer claim depreciation on the existing plant and equipment, they will have the benefit of paying less capital gains tax if they remove or dispose of an item.

 How?
 Well, when they replace or remove a plant & equipment asset, the opening value of the asset can be claimed as a capital loss.

 10. How do the new depreciation laws work if I already own an investment property?

 The good news is that the new legislation is ‘grandfathered’.
-That means that for everyone out there with an existing rental property depreciation schedule, you can continue to claim precisely as you have been doing.
+That means that for everyone with an existing rental property depreciation schedule, you can continue to claim precisely as you have been doing.

 So, nothing has changed if you bought a property before the budget – 9 May 2017.
-And if you have purchased an investment before this date and you don’t have a depreciation schedule, there’s never been a better time to get one!
+And if you have purchased an investment before this date and don’t have a depreciation schedule, there’s never been a better time to get one!
 You might not get these allowances again.

 One final point on grandfathering; if you bought a property before the budget and it is owner-occupied, and then you move out after 1 July 2017 financial year – you will not be able to claim depreciation on the plant and equipment in that property.

-Those items will be deemed to be previously used and caught in the net of the changing legislation – even though you acquired the property before the Budget 2017 depreciation changes.
+Those items will be deemed previously used and caught in the net of the changing legislation – even though you acquired the property before the Budget 2017 depreciation changes.
 So, these changes are kind of ‘half grandfathered’.

-How much will these changes actually mean in terms of how much depreciation I will be able to claim moving forward?
+How much will these changes mean in terms of how much depreciation I will be able to claim moving forward?